tbreeze-zengenti/react-starter/README.md

 This project requires an `.env` file to be defined in the root.
 This file contains the core information required to connect to the project's CMS environment.
 The default `.env` supplied connects the project to our Leif Demo CMS to drive example pages inside the app.

-By default the `npm start` & `npm run build` scripts will utilise the `.env` file in the root directory.
+By default, the `npm start` & `npm run build` scripts will utilise the `.env` file in the root directory.
 You may create more env files for different CMS environments by applying a suffix `.{suffix}` to the file name.
 For example a development env might look like: `.env.development`

 To activate an alternative env upon start/build you need to reference the `.{suffix}` in this script: `npm --env={suffix} run-script start`.